Chart Color Schemes

 Preston - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census evaluated dwelling structures in Preston - East with 53.9% houses and 46.1% other dwellings, compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
-Home ownership in Preston - East was 25.0%, with mortgaged dwellings at 30.5% and rented dwellings at 44.5%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average.
-The median weekly rent figure was $391 compared to Melbourne metro's $371.
-Nationally, Preston - East's median monthly mortgage repayments were higher than the Australian average of $1,863, while median weekly rents exceeded the national figure of $375.
+Preston - East's dwelling structures, as assessed in the latest Census, consisted of 53.9% houses and 46.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
+Home ownership in Preston - East was at 25.0%, with mortgaged dwellings at 30.5% and rented ones at 44.5%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
+The median weekly rent figure was $391, compared to Melbourne metro's $371.
+Nationally, Preston - East's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing